oemof/tespy/doc/tutorial.rst

 Connections
 ^^^^^^^^^^^

 As we already redefined our variable "ves" to be a vessel instead of a sink (see above), we do not need any adjustments to the connection between the condenser and the former sink "cd_ves".
 The vessel connects to the drum at the inlet 'in1'.
-The pump of the forced flow evaporation system connects to the drums outlet 'out1', the evaporators cold side connects to the drums inlet 'in2' and the superheaters cold side connects to the drums outlet 'out2'.
+The pump of the forced flow evaporation system connects to the drum's outlet 'out1', the evaporator's cold side connects to the drum's inlet 'in2' and the superheater's cold side connects to the drum's outlet 'out2'.
 This will add the following connections to the model:

 .. code-block:: python